-Once you have paid your \$200.00 deposit, you will be able to register for courses beginning on Saturday, June 8, 2024 at 12 noon ADT.
+Once you have paid your \$200.00 deposit, you will be able to register for courses once registration opens.

 Academic Timetable

 You will need to access the Academic Timetable to view the courses that are being offered and get the information you need about them in order to register.